nebari-dev/nebari-demo/README.md

 > This material was presented at PyDataNYC 2022 🗽

-This repo contains a walkthrough of many of Nebari's high-level features including Jupyter, Dask, conda-store, etc.
+This repo contains a walkthrough of many of Nebari's high-level features including Jupyter, Dask, conda-store, and more.

-## Get started
+## Get started 💻

 To follow along with the material covered in this presentation, navigate to [demo.nebari.dev](https://demo.nebari.dev).